PortalNetwork/bcns/docs/OMNI_LAYER.md

 ## Install

-Since we need to use `apt` installation, first make sure apt source is available
+Since we need to use `apt` installation, first make sure apt source is available
 ```
 sudo apt-get update
 ```